Scrum Training That Keeps You on Your Toes

 - Backlog Refinement

 Prioritization – The core of the Product Owner’s job is to prioritize among the many great things we could do and help the team focus only on what is most important to do first.
-Most traditional techniques are too slow for most Agile teams, so many Product Owners prioritize solely on gut feel or by responding to the currently squeakiest wheel.
+Traditional techniques like Kano and market research are too slow for most agile teams, so many product owners prioritize solely on gut feel or by responding to the currently squeakiest wheel.

 - Learn a prioritization framework that helps you visualize the relative importance of your customer segments, internal & external stakeholders, corporate strategy, and maintaining a clean code base.